Last updated July 22, 2014 at 8:32 a.m. For more information on submitting Langley Bulletins, click here.

 The Office of Special Investigations is offering travel briefings at 9 a.m. every Thursday in Bldg.
 1330.
 Before attending this briefing, call in advance with your planned travel location and dates.
 To do so or for more information, call 764-7971.

-The Langley Enlisted Spouse's Club is sponsoring a new project, Cinderella's Closet, which is a loan closet of formal gowns, cocktail dresses, shoes, accessories and more.
+Cinderella's Closet is collecting gowns, cocktail dresses, shoes, accessories and more.
 The items will be signed out free of charge to those with a military identification card, and must be returned dry cleaned.
 The LESC is collecting gently used formal gowns, cocktail length gowns, shoes, shawls and handbags.
 The location, hours and details of the closet are being finalized, with a possible opening this summer.
-For more information on donating or volunteering, contact Amanda Bryie or Amye Pederson at 504-0746 or via e-mail at firstname.lastname@example.org.
+For more information on donating or volunteering, contact Amanda Bryie or Amye Pederson at 504-0746 or via e-mail at email@example.com.

 The Exchange's 'Salad Wednesday'

 The Army and Air Force Exchange Service restaurants are now offering $2 off any salad priced $4 or more every Wednesday.
 "Salad Wednesdays" will occur at all participating Exchange restaurants and are open to anyone on the installation, including civilians, contractors or visitors.
 For more information, visit http://www.shopmyexchange.com.

 TRICARE Young Adult Plan

 The TRICARE Young Adult (TYA) plan is a premium-based health care plan available for purchase by qualified dependents.
 You may purchase TYA coverage if you are a dependent of an eligible uniformed service sponsor, unmarried, at least 21 years of age, not eligible to enroll in an employer-sponsored health plan as defined in TYA regulations or not otherwise eligible for TRICARE program coverage.